 #5 Replacing Original Components Unnecessarily

 It is pointless to use replacement windows because decay is usually concentrated on the bottom few inches of the frame.
 Therefore, when repairs are undertaken new timber windows will also rot and at an even faster rate compared to the original ones.
-There is also no need to get rid of all timber just because there is visible sign of dry rot.
+There is also no need to get rid of all timber just because there is a visible sign of dry rot.
 This is usually devastating.
 Besides, even the reintroduction of ventilated and dry conditions will still hamper its growth.

 A replacement of old and original structures is barely necessary.
 What should be done instead is to repair and stabilize the once distorted buildings.
 In most cases where plastic windows are used to replace old windows they usually fail to match the exact appearance of the old windows.
 This is because they have heavier and larger sections compared to timber windows.
 They also have fine glazing bars that are difficult to incorporate and the black rubber gaskets are visible around the glass.
 Just like paint plastics are also susceptible to disfiguration and scratches gradually, a feature that does not make them “maintenance free” as previously thought.
 Therefore, they have to be repainted regularly to preserve their appearance.